EggyRepublic/bogosort/README.txt

 just don't plug in too big of a number

-It takes one argument which is the size of array, so basically <filename> <integer>
+It takes one argument which is the size of array